 ‘The Savior—yes, the Messiah, the Lord—has been born today in Bethlehem, the city of David!
 And you will recognize him by this sign: You will find a baby wrapped snugly in strips of cloth, lying in a manger.’ – Luke 2:11-12

-Give your children the biggest gift they will receive in their life, the gift of knowing Jesus Christ was born.
+Give your children the biggest gift they will receive in their life, the gift of knowing Jesus Christ was born (if you are religious!).

 Save their soul before piling the gifts under the tree.